 How you use these markets and what proportion each serves in your portfolio will be determined by your Wealth Building Plan and the many factors that make up your goals and dedication to achieving control over your financial destiny.

 With the many “derivatives” available, the opportunities to build a portfolio with consistent growth and controlled risk is definitely within reach.

 The concept of “short-term trading for long-term growth” and using the fluctuations in the markets to “run” your portfolio and not having to depend on picking asset classes or individual stocks, flies in the face of traditional advice offered by the financial services industry.

-The change in mindset necessary to grasp the significance of the difference and its long term influence on one’s well-being is one of the most important steps that can be taken to finally take control of your financial future.
+The change in mindset necessary to grasp the significance of the difference and its long-term influence on one’s well-being is one of the most important steps you can take to finally control your financial future.